Region 45

 Meet Your Regional Team!

-Candace Gardner (she/her) is the Regional Council Manager for Region 45.
-Candace has developed a strong sense of devotion for the nonprofit sector.
+Candace Barnes (she/her) is the Regional Council Manager for Region 45.
+Candace has developed a strong sense of devotion to the nonprofit sector.
 For the past five years, she has served on the Gala Committee Counsel for Human Support Services and is on the Board of Directors for Monroe County Drug Coalition.

 Candace has resided in Monroe County her entire life.
 She worked as the Executive Director of the Waterloo Chamber of Commerce for two and a half years as a key representative and advocate for business owners and employers in her community.
-Prior to that, she obtained her Bachelor of Science in Informational Technology from University of Phoenix.
+Prior to that, she obtained her Bachelor of Science in Informational Technology from the University of Phoenix.
 Candace worked at various consulting firms and then United States Steel for six years as a Programming Engineer III.
-When Candace isn’t working hard, you’ll find her supporting her very busy three daughters in the many sports and activities they are involved in or enjoying the outdoors.
+When Candace is not working hard, you will find her supporting her very busy three daughters in the many sports and activities they are involved in or enjoying the outdoors.

 Sarah Frank